MrBertieG/pic-shack-p5/README.md

 # Introduction

 Welcome to my final Code Institute Project 5.
-This a full e-commerce application website with the purpose of selling pictures.
+This a full e-commerce application website with the purpose of selling art such as prints.

-It allows users to navigate freely, view products and make purchases without the need to create an account.
+The website allows users to navigate freely, view products and make purchases without the need to create an account.
 The website incorporates full CRUD functionality.
-Another main feature of the website is the ability to have a superuser managing the content of the website and removing other user's content if need be.
+Another main feature of the website is the ability to have a superuser managing the content of the website and removing other users content if need be.
 This also incoporates full CRUD functionlity.

-Thye prodject has been developed using Django 3.2 framework.
+The prodject has been developed using Django 3.2 framework.

 ## <a name="top">Table of Contents</a>